The Developer's Trust

 The "What"

 Prioritize problem-solving over product promotion.
-Create in-depth tutorials, case studies, and architectural deep dives.
+Create in-depth tutorials, technical case studies, and architectural deep dives.
+Twilio's famous live-coding pitch is a masterclass.

 Human Presentation